mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 {{SCHNEIDER}} implores that proposals to decentralize be "really, really clear about what particular features of a system a given design seeks to decentralize" and promotes borrowing remedies from more traditional governance systems, such as separation of powers and accountability.

-When centralization is found, standards efforts should consider its relationship with architectural goals as they consider how to address it.
+When centralization is found, standards efforts should consider its relationship with architectural goals as they consider how and if it should be mitigated (if possible).
 In particular, attention should be paid to how effective standards (as a form of architectural control) is in achieving each goal.

 For example, privacy is often more effectively ensured by ex ante technical constraints, as compared to ex post legal regulation.
 Conversely (as discussed) some centralization may be more effectively addressed through legal regulation.
-Thus, a standards effort balancing these concerns might focus primarily on privacy.
-However, these are often not completely separable goals.
-Consolidation can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.
+Thus, a standards effort balancing these concerns might bias towards privacy, after informed discussion.

 ## Decentralize Proprietary Functions {#up}